 Checking your device network settings or making sure that you have an active subscription and a valid activation code or license file are just a few of the solutions provided below.

-What to do if Avast SecureLine VPN refused your license file?
+How do I fix my Avast SecureLine VPN refused my license file

 1. Check your Internet connection